tytydraco/yessleep/out/When_my_husband_said_he_was_haunted_by_the_accident_I_didnt_think_he_meant_literally.md

 “I don’t usually do this kind of thing,” he said, “but can I buy you a drink?”

-“The thing is,” I said, “I’m with the girls and it’s my round.”
+“The thing is,” I said, “I’m with the girls, and it’s my round.”

 “How about this round's on me,” he said.
 “In exchange for your number.”